The game of business is tricky enough.

 It doesn't have to be this hard.

-We all find our own words for it and ways of coping.
+We all find our own ways of coping.
 Ways of playing around the hidden rules of how our brain actually works.
-We get a lot of practice at picking ourselves back up when we fall.
-We also wind up doubting why we keep falling in the first place.
-We start thinking that maybe it’s us.
-Maybe we're broken.
+We get a lot of practice picking ourselves up, and at wondering if maybe we keep falling because we're broken.

-We’re surrounded by implicit and explicit messages about how simple shit is, and how we should just be able to do the work, and just be consistent, and how weak our wills must be to not be able to just fucking do it.
-And it all just adds to the mountain of shame and anxiety and self-judgement that’s been piling up through our school years and early careers.
+Cause we're surrounded by the other messages.
+Assumptions and judgments about how simple shit is, and how we should just be able to do the work, and just be consistent, and how weak we must be to not be able to just fucking do it.

-It’s not that consistency doesn’t work (it does) or isn’t important (it is), but grinding on willpower isn’t sustainable for the ADHD brain.
+It's not that consistency doesn't work (it does) or isn't important (it is), but grinding on willpower alone isn't sustainable for the ADHD-style brain.
 It either burns us out or drives us to burn it down.

 Cause this is the game.